26 Nov 2019

-Our care manager for Guildford Di Yorke was a finalist in the ‘Care Manager of the Year Award’ and she was congratulated for supporting her team “to fulfil their potential”.
+Our care manager from Guildford was a finalist in the ‘Care Manager of the Year Award’ and she was congratulated for supporting her team “to fulfil their potential”.
 Trinity Homecare was also a finalist for the ‘Innovation and Good Practice in Staff Recruitment and Retention Award’, for which we were celebrated for “working to provide an accredited training programme to build confidence” of our staff.

 Trinity Homecare is a full member of the UK Home Care Association (UKHCA) and our Managing Director, Mike Smith has been a board member since October 2015.
 At Trinity, we’re passionate about supporting at-home independence and believe there is always a genuine alternative to rest home care.
 Not only are we totally committed to helping people stay in their own homes, no matter what their needs but we’re keen campaigners too.
 Rest assured, we’re highlighting the issue of home independence wherever we can.